My Homestead Life may earn a commission for purchases made after clicking links on this page. Learn More see Privacy Policy.

 If you would like to learn more about How To Grow, Cook & Use Fresh Mint, I have the perfect tips for you!

-Growing Fresh Mint
+How To Grow Fresh Mint

 The most common mints are Peppermint and Spearmint.

-I have also grown and enjoyed: Chocolate Mint, Pineapple Mint, Apple Mint and many more.
+I have also grown and enjoyed: Chocolate Mint, Pineapple Mint, Apple Mint, and many more.

 If you’re confused by the mint family, don’t worry, you are not alone.

-With over 6,000 species and over 200 genera, it’s easy to get confused.
+With over 6,000 species of mint, and over 200 genera, it’s easy to get confused.

-- Plant it once and enjoy it year after year
+• Plant it once and enjoy it year after year

-- Mint prefers fertile soil with a pH from 6.0 to 7.0
+• Mint prefers fertile soil with a pH from 6.0 to 7.0

-- It is a Fast-growing, spreading plant.
+• It is a Fast-growing, spreading plant.

-- Ideal for planting in pots
+• Ideal for planting in pots

-- Makes a good ground cover
+• Makes a good ground cover

 When planting mint, select a damp area in your garden in either full sun or part shade.